spatialmodel/inmap/README.md

     * Numbers of deaths attributable to PM<sub>2.5</sub> in each of the populations in units of deaths/year, which are specified as `POPULATION deaths` in the configuratio file, where `POPULATION` is one of the populations specified above.
 Attribute names in shapfiles are limited to 11 characters, so, for example, deaths in the `TotalPop` population would be labeled `TotalPop de`, deaths in the `Black` population would be labeled `Black death`, and—interestingly—deaths in the `WhiteNoLat` population would be labeled `WhiteNoLat_1`.
     * Baseline mortality rate in units of deaths per year per 100,000 people (`AllCause`), which can be used for performing alternative health impact calculations.

+   Note that some of the output variable options may contain characters that will prevent the file from being opened in ArcGIS.
+Output files containing these variables should still be able to be opened in QGIS.

 ## API